abdulwaheed76/practices/README.md

 # Coding and development
 ## "Getting things done"
 #### Do only whats required
-Only do whats needed.
+1. **Only do whats needed**.
 Nothing less, nothing more.
+Your time is precious.
+You should be focussed on your **specific targets and goals**.
+Your time on job is company's **valuable asset** as your targeted efficiency in it is the efficiency of the company!
+We want to see you valued.
-If you see something wrong or a room for improvement, ask permission beforehand for any deviations because if you think something is beneficial, this may not be the case with a different perspective, it may have side effects or simply it may be be very good but not needed at the time or at the cost of the current time.
-So simply ask lead/manager and discuss first.
+1. If you see something wrong or a room for improvement, **ask permission beforehand** for any deviations because if you think something is beneficial, that may not be the case with a different perspective, it may have **side effects** or simply it may be be very **good but not needed at the time** or at the cost of the current time.
+So simply **ask lead/manager and discuss first**.
 #### Improvment
-You might be thinking then, how do we improve the code/funcitonality?
-Of course, you do but in steps.
-First target is to complete in a 'good way' and not in a 'perfect way'.
-Perfection is a step by step process and the steps may reach infinity in some cases.
+1. You might be thinking **then, how do we improve the code/funcitonality?** Of course, you do but **in steps**. **First target is to complete in a 'good way' and not in a 'perfect way'**.
+1. Perfection is a step by step process and the steps may reach infinity in some cases.
 We will not be able to afford time loss for completion at the cost of long perfection sessions.
-So in short, get first stage workable.
+1. So in short, get first stage workable.
 Get it approved, move to next stage, get it approved and so on.
 Do not try to reach stage 10 by wanting to learn and experiment for 9 prior stages in one go.
-If your code, on the other hand, is below standards, you will ultimately get PR issues anyway...
+1. **If your code**, on the other hand, **is below standards**, you will ultimately get **PR issues anyway**...
 Remember them and do not repeat them.
 So you/your code improves any way by default.
-But keep a fine line between personal part of pure self learning (with self motive only) and self experimenting vs completing the task as priority and learning through that (which will be done any way during the process so everyone gets happy).
+1. But keep a fine line between personal part of pure self learning (with self motive only) and self experimenting vs completing the task as priority and **learning through that** (which will be done any way during the process so everyone gets happy).
 #### Smart done
-Suppose you have 10 things in your todo list.
-5 things 100% done is better than 10 things done 50% each.
+Suppose you have 10 things in your todo list. **5 things 100% done is better than 10 things done 50% each**.
 #### Definition of done
 Completion of a task with minimum acceptable qaulity (does whats needed, passes lint and code review etc).
 ## Coding practices
 #### libraries choice
 You should have very good reasons to choose a library.
-In most of the cases, you should ask lead before choosing a library.
+In most of the cases, you should **ask lead before choosing a library**.
 #### ES6+ over old
-Always use ES6+ syntax over old.
-Take it as a mandatory rule.
+**Always use ES6+ syntax over old.
+Take it as a mandatory rule**.
-#### TS of JS
+#### TS over JS
-If your project is Typescript based, use Typescript wherever possible.
+If your project is Typescript based, **use Typescript wherever possible**.
 #### Tests
-We use Jest as the testing library for unit tests and integration test.
+We use **Jest** as the testing library for unit tests and integration test.
 For automation test, the choice is of project manager.

 # Efficiency
 #### consistency